bhrdj/predwikt/README.md

     ├── LICENSE
     ├── README.md          <- The top-level README for developers using this project.
-    ├── data
+    ├── requirements.txt   <- Installation needs for a sufficient virtual environment ├── data
     │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.